 The Two Paths at Breakup

-The following applies if you have now broke up.
+The following applies if you have now broken up.
 If you haven’t, use it to learn a useful lesson.
 It could be crucial!

 Let me talk about the two paths that follow a breakup.